 B-2.1.1 Samples shall be tested from each lot for ascertaining conformity of the material to the requirements of the specification.

-B-2.2 The number (n) of containers to be chosen from a lot shall depend on the size of the lot (N) and shall be in accordance with col 1 and 2 of Table 3.
+B-2.2 The number (n) of containers to be chosen from a lot shall depend on the size of the lot (N) and shall be in accordance with col (1) and col (2) of Table 3.

 Table 3 Number of Containers to be Selected